Please report to Fishbowl Space for temp work. Sign below."

 - Heroes Love Dogs: Well, Puppycat is also a dog...

 - Heroes Prefer Swords: Bee can summon a sword in times of need.
-Subverted in that she evidently favours her teeth.
+Subverted in that she evidently favors her teeth.

 - Ironic Echo: After Wallace transforms, Bee reacts with "Awwww sick!" (in an "ew, gross" way).
-When she later bites Wallace's tongue to save Puppycat, Puppycat responds with "AW SIIICK!" (in an "oh, awesome!" manner... presumably).
+When she later bites Wallace's tongue to save Puppycat, Puppycat responds with "AW SIIICK!" and asks her to use her sword.

 - Jabba Table Manners: In the picture above and twice in episode one, after Bee eats anything her mouth is covered in whatever she was eating.
 The police officer keeping her (and only her) from jaywalking is also an undignified eater, as he shoves an entire donut into his mouth (and also the hand holding it).

-- Jerk Ass: The Earth temp agent takes a call where apparently his son's school calls and tells him that his son has going into allergic shock from peanuts.
-He denies responsibility for telling them about his sons allergy; and then tells them to wait 30 minutes and either his son will get better or have to go to the hospital.
+- Jerkass: The Earth temp agent takes a call where, apparently, his son's school calls to tell him that his son is going into allergic shock from peanuts.
+He denies responsibility for not telling them about his son's allergy; and then tells them to wait 30 minutes and either his son will get better or have to go to the hospital.

-- Late For Work: Bee was late for her meeting with the temp agency.
+- Late for School: Bee was late for her meeting with the temp agency.

 - Love Bubbles: Appear to float in the town, much like in Sailor Moon.

-- Magical Girl: Bee apparently becomes one, sort of a Sentai-esque cat.
+- Magical Girl: Bee apparently becomes one, sort of a Henshin Hero-esque cat.

 - Man Bites Man: Well, woman bites monster.

-- Malicious Misnaming: According to Cartoon Hangover's production blog, Deckard's brother calls him "Dick-hard."
+- Malicious Misnaming: According to Cartoon Hangover's production blog, Deckard's sister calls him "Dick-hard."

 - Motor Mouth: Bee talks almost constantly.